 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!

-This Toum recipe calls for very simple ingredients and with a little patience it comes together beautifully, creating essentially a garlic mayonnaise perfect for many Middle Eastern dishes.
+This recipe calls for very simple ingredients and with a little patience it comes together beautifully, creating essentially a garlic mayonnaise perfect for many Middle Eastern dishes.

 Recipe Origins

-The name Toum translates to “garlic” in Arabic, and you can find variations of Toum all along the Mediterranean including Egypt, Turkey, Syria, Greece and Italy.
+Toum is a very classic recipe that has been passed down for centuries in Middle Eastern countries.
+You can find variations of this recipe all along the Mediterranean including Egypt, Turkey, Syria, Greece and Italy.
 Some varieties of this Middle Eastern garlic sauce mix in a hint of mint or are thickened with flour.

 Why Make This Recipe?